inga95/Inga95/README.md

 ## Who am I and what do i do?
  - Third year Frontend and mobile-development student at University of Kristiania in Oslo, Norway
- - I love working with Html, Css and Javascript
+ - I love working with Html, Css, Javascript and my new passion: App development! ❤️
- - Goals: Get better at CSS, Javascript, React and learn new things like Three.js and app development
+ - Goals: Get better at CSS, Javascript, React, iOS development and learn new things like Three.js
  - Hobby: Frisbeegolf and tutorials
 <br>